Lighthouse Security Camera Company Shuts Down, Offers Refunds | Digital Trends

-One of the downsides of picking up a device from a startup is that the company behind the product could up and disappear one day.
+One of the downsides of picking up a device from a startup: The company behind the product could up and disappear one day.
 That is, unfortunately, the fate suffered by Lighthouse, the maker of an artificial intelligence-infused security camera that promised all sorts of smart features.
 The company failed to meet its financial goals and went belly up this week, which will leave many of its customers without a functioning camera.

 With the company behind the camera shutting down, Lighthouse cameras in the wild will lose most of their functionality.
 Customer service will shut down on January 25, 2019.
 After that date, service for the security cameras will go offline, and the devices will become very expensive paperweights.
 Luckily for those who got a Lighthouse device, there are plenty of alternatives for internet-connected security cameras out there.